 Where will your value words be placed in your physical environment so that you have a constant reminder of them?

-3. Define Your Short-Term and Long-Term Life and Goals
+3. Define Your Short-Term and Long-Term Goals

 When writing your short-term and long term life goals, use the SMART framework – Specific Measurable, Attainable, Relevant, and Time-bound.
 Treat this as a brainstorming exercise.
 Your potential and possibilities are limitless.